All pictures © 1970-2009, Peter Marshall.

 London's Second River - The River Lea (or Lee)

-from source to mouth - including the London 2012 Olympic site - photographed by Peter Marshall
+1981-date - including the London 2012 Olympic site

 The River Lea